DoctorPepe/Yahtzee/README.md

 # Yahtzee Game (WIP)
 Basic Yahtzee game developed in Java as a computer science project.

-Known bugs/Things that need to be added:
-<br>End Game method</br>
-Scoring and changing the contents of a scoring label causes the turn to never end

 Disclaimer: I take no ownership of the game assets or the Yahtzee game or franchise.
 This application was created solely for educational purposes and not for profit.